octo-technology/OpenTezos/docs/michelson/instructions.md

 ![](../../static/img/michelson/michelson_instruction_ifleft_right_example.svg)
 <small className="figure">FIGURE 30: Illustration of the `IF_LEFT` instruction</small>

-The following command simulates the execution of the smart contract when called with an integer.
+The following command simulates the execution of the smart contract when called with a string.
-//todo: identique à la phase au-dessus ; normal ?

 ```js
 tezos-client run script union_example.tz on storage '5' and input 'Left "Hello"'
 ```